fncbook/fnc/chapter8/gmres.md

 ## Convergence

-In {numref}`Demo %s <demo-subspace-unstable>`, we tried to implement the GMRES idea using the Krylov matrix.
+In @demo-subspace-unstable, we tried to implement the GMRES idea using the Krylov matrix.
 After some initial reduction in the norm of the residual, improvement stopped due to the poor conditioning of that matrix.
 We return to the linear system in that example now to show that a stable implementation based on the Arnoldi iteration continues to improve the residual nearly to machine precision.

 (demo-gmres-intro)=
 ::::{prf:example} GMRES